- You are never done growing customer relationships or improving business results. That's why Customer Relationship Management is a journey.

 In fact, research published in the CRM Benchmark Report found that companies, on average, use less than 26% of the applications capabilities.
 That leaves a lot of potential for improved process automation, information reporting and business outcomes.
 And it's driving a movement to leverage this untapped technology.

-The CRM 2.0 movement applies CRM best practices and techniques to advance CRM software for continuous improvements to user objectives such as productivity and personal performance outcomes; customer objectives such as improved customer experiences; and business objectives such as increased customer acquisitions, share and retention.
+The CRM 2.0 movement applies best practices and techniques to advance the software for continuous improvements to user objectives such as productivity and personal performance outcomes; customer objectives such as improved customer experiences; and business objectives such as increased customer acquisitions, share and retention.

-Below are some of the methods and CRM best practices we regularly deploy with clients to elevate CRM value and drive progressively greater user, customer and company outcomes.
+Below are some of the methods and CRM best practices we regularly deploy with clients to elevate application value and drive progressively greater user, customer and company outcomes.

 Improve CRM for Improved Sales